magrueni/europe_tree_competition_publi/README.md

    This folder contains the code to run dnn predictions with the training dnn for different forest states.

-4. Analysis:
+4. analysis:
    This folder contains all code to run the statistical analysis and produce the figures.

-5. Functions: This folder contains functions for the analysis
+5. functions: This folder contains functions for the analysis